×

 We asked expats in El Nido what banks they use and there advice about banking.
 They advised:

 "Expats considering retirement in El Nido, should be aware that the cost of living is generally lower than in Western countries, but it can vary depending on lifestyle choices.
 They should also know that the primary language spoken is Filipino, but English is widely understood and spoken.
 Healthcare in El Nido is basic, so expats with serious health conditions may need to travel to larger cities for treatment.
 Expats should also be aware that the climate is tropical, with a dry season from November to May and a wet season from June to October.
 El Nido is known for its natural beauty, including beaches, lagoons, and wildlife, making it a popular destination for tourists.
 However, this also means that it can get crowded during peak travel seasons.
 Expats should also know that they will need a visa to stay in the Philippines long-term.
 There are several types of visas available, including a Special Resident Retiree’s Visa (SRRV) which is specifically for foreign nationals who wish to retire in the Philippines.
 In terms of safety, while El Nido is generally safe, expats should still exercise caution, especially at night or when in less populated areas.
 Lastly, expats should be aware that while the infrastructure in El Nido has improved in recent years, it is still developing.
-Power outages can be common, and internet service can be unreliable," wrote one member in El Nido.
+Power outages can be common, and internet service can be unreliable," explained one expat living in El Nido, Philippines.

 Will I be able to find a job in El Nido?